Blog

 The Effects of Different Water Sources on Hydration and Health

 While it’s important to keep hydrated, it’s still unclear how much water is needed on a daily basis for optimal health.
-Experts advise to drink between 2.5 and 3.5L per day[9] in order to keep urine diluted and to protect the kidneys.
-Water intake requirements vary between individuals in accordance with daily physical activity, temperature, and body size[10].
+Experts advise drinking between 2.5 and 3.5L per day[16] in order to keep urine diluted and to protect the kidneys.
+Water intake requirements vary between individuals in accordance with daily physical activity, temperature, and body size[17].

 In a small study, increasing water intake in healthy volunteers was shown to lower systolic blood pressure, increase body temperature, reduce concentrations of nitrogen in urea and improve kidney filtration.[18]